 Tommy enjoyed a highly successful high school lacrosse career at CBA: He was named team MVP three times, his senior year he earned All American Honors, and was also named Attackman of the Year for the state of New Jersey.
-Tommy finished his career with 253 goals and 178 assists totaling 431 points, making him the second leading scorer in the history of New Jersey boy’s lacrosse.
-He is second only to Virginia and Boston Cannons star Matt Poskay.
+He finished his career with 253 goals and 178 assists totaling 431 points, making him the second leading scorer in the history of New Jersey boy’s lacrosse, only to Virginia and Boston Cannons star Matt Poskay.

 He was the recipient of the Cowan Hard Hammer Award in 2010: “The individual who demonstrated the highest level of competitiveness, mental and physical toughness, work ethic, and never quit attitude on the Johns Hopkins University Lacrosse Team.”
-After graduating from JHU in May of 2010 Tommy returned to Manasquan, New Jersey where he began running summer lacrosse camps and clinics.
-That Fall he took his love and passion for the game to San Diego, CA. in 2010 he started travel teams on both the east and west coast.
-Since 2010 Mad Dog has expanded girls programs on both coasts, National teams, and is a coast to coast elite level program..
-Tommy continues to spread his love for the game through his ever expanding Mad Dog Lacrosse.
+After graduating from JHU in May of 2010, Tommy returned to Manasquan, New Jersey where he began running summer lacrosse camps and clinics.
+That Fall he took his love and passion for the game to San Diego, CA. In 2010, he started travel teams on both the east and west coast.
+Since then, Mad Dog has expanded girls programs on both coasts, National teams, and is a coast to coast elite level program.
+As a leader and a coach, Tommy continues to spread his love for the game through his ever expanding Mad Dog Lacrosse.

 Rolling Stones – Start me up